GoogleChrome/workbox/projects/sw-appcache-behavior/README.md

 in the native AppCache implementation.

 **Important**
-In addition to calling `goog.legacyAppCacheBehavior` from within your service worker, you _must_ add the following to each HTML document that contains an App Cache Manifest:
+In addition to calling `goog.appCacheBehavior.fetch` from within your service worker, you _must_ add the following to each HTML document that contains an App Cache Manifest: